On the evening of 7 April 1962 Mick Jagger and Keith Richards visited the Ealing Club to see Blues Incorporated for the first time.

-Sometime during the evening of 7 April, Jones was presented to the Ealing Club crowd by Alexis Korner.
+Sometime during the evening of the 7th April 1962, Jones was presented to the Ealing Club crowd by Alexis Korner.
 With his Hofner Committee guitar, Jones as “Elmo Lewis” showed off his slide guitar skills with the Elmore James song Dust My Broom.

 His stage presence and ability impressed both Richards and Jagger as it had done Alexis Korner.

 This initial meeting brought together people with a mutual interest in the blues.
 In England, blues recordings had quite often arrived as cheap packaging to protect records of more popular artists that were being distributed to American armed forces personnel in Europe.
 Radio recordings had been limited to occasional appearances by black American Blues artists on the BBC, throughout the late 1950s.